wso2/wso2-qa-artifacts/intergration/GReg-APIM-Integration/unpublish_artifact/readme.md

+This artifact is used to test the scenario where user can publish a custom artifact type to API-M publisher via G-Reg and then using a custom lifecycle in G-reg, user should be able to unpublish the artifact from API-M publisher section.
+Please find the testing steps below.

+ Author:- Chanaka Jayasena
+ Updated by :- Pubudu Priyashan

+ What was changed (By Pubudu):-
+ - Reverse engineered the com.fmr.pwi.governance.registry.extentions-1.0.0.jar file provided originally with the project and cleaned up the code to remove irrelevant references/comments provided.

+ Build path for jar file:- unpublish_artifact/Project/org.wso2.carbon.governance.registry.extensions_4.6.1/META-INF/maven/org.wso2.carbon.governance/Unpublish

 Reproducing the issue
 -----------------------
 1 - Download Greg 5.1.0 pack ( <GREG-HOME> )
 2 - Set the port offset to 2000
-3 - Copy gregproperties.xml to <GREG-HOME>/repository/conf/
+3 - Copy resources/gregproperties.xml to <GREG-HOME>/repository/conf/
-4 - Copy the jar files from lib/ to <GREG-HOME>/repository/components/lib/
+4 - Copy all the jar files that are inside resource/lib to <GREG-HOME>/repository/components/lib/

 5 - Add the following entry to <GREG-HOME>/repository/conf/datasources/master-datasources.xml